amir-goudarzi/ViT_VS/README.md

 # VisualSudoku

+## Quick start

+You can use [this notebook](https://colab.research.google.com/drive/1lL5M04cgM_JzPBc3tcTTsyV1oWyakuUu?usp=drive_link) to easily start using the model.

 ## Installation

 1. Clone this repository to your local machine, preferably with a GPU (for instance on Colab):